SourLen/CSGO-Skinchanger/README.md

 ## WARNING
 The Skinchanger is NOT fully working!
-It changes the skin about 80% of the time in MM but youb can Force it to update, when you press F6, again with an 80% chance to update.
+It changes the skin about ~80% of the time in MM but you can Force it to update by pressing F6, again with an ~80% chance to update.

 ## How to USE
-1.Download the main.py and the requirements.txt file or clone the repository.
+1. Download the main.py and the requirements.txt file or clone the repository.

-2.On first installation run
+2. On first installation run
 ```
 pip install requirements.txt